pkibbey/pkibbey.github.io/src/content/projects/ai-analytics.md

 ---
-title: 'Data Journey'
+title: Data Stories
-subtitle: 'Building a Personal Life Dashboard'
+subtitle: Building a Personal Life Dashboard
 description: >-
   Exploring how collecting and analyzing personal data with AI can unlock powerful insights and help predict future patterns in our lives.